Convex-Dev/design/cad/010_transactions/README.md

 1. Client constructs a transaction containing the desired instruction to the network
 2. Client signs the transaction using a private Ed25519 key
-3. The signed transaction is submitted to a Peer
+3. The signed transaction is submitted to a peer of the client's choosing
-4. The Peer incorporates the transaction into a Belief, which is propagated to the network
+4. The peer incorporates the transaction into a Belief, which is propagated to the network
 5. The transaction is confirmed in consensus according to the CPoS algorithm
-6. The Peer computes the effect of the transaction on the CVM state, and any result(s)
+6. The peer computes the effect of the transaction on the CVM state, and any result(s)
-7. Peer returns a confirmed transaction result to the Client
+7. Peer returns a confirmed transaction result to the client

 ## Transaction Types